nethakah/tick2trade/README.md

   cycle, so lookup is a fixed number of cycles no matter how many collide.
 - L2 is a price ladder per side (buy/sell).
 - L1 is best bid and ask.

-Buckets are 640 bits and BRAM is 72 bits per port, so BRAM would have meant 4 sequential reads per lookup.
+- Buckets are 640 bits.

 ## Layout